Giselle (Enchanted): Critical response

-Adams received widespread acclaim for her performance, with critics praising her comedic timing and singing.
-Prolific film critics including Joe Morgenstern and Christy Lemire declared her work in Enchanted a definitive star-making performance.
-Comparing her comedic timing to actresses Judy Holliday and Goldie Hawn, The Daily Telegraph's David Gritten noted Adams boasts the potential to become "a great screen comedienne ...
-Whether or not that happens, hers is the star-making performance of this year".
-Journalist Michael Shnayerson said Adams established herself as a triple threat reminiscent of classic Hollywood stars Rita Hayworth and Ginger Rogers.
-Dana Stevens of Slate and Olly Richards of Empire said Adams delivered one of the best comic performances of 2007.
-Author Frederica Mathewes-Green said Adams "couldn’t be better in this role".
-Anvita Singh of The Indian Express called Giselle and Adams the film's highlight.
+Adams received widespread acclaim for her performance, with film critics praising her comedic timing and singing.
+Joe Morgenstern and Christy Lemire were among journalists who declared her work in Enchanted a star-making performance.
+Comparing her comedic timing to actresses Judy Holliday and Goldie Hawn, The Daily Telegraph's David Gritten said Adams boasts potential to become "a great screen comedienne, while Dana Stevens of Slate and Olly Richards of Empire said she delivered one of the best comic performances of 2007.
+Michael Shnayerson said Adams established herself as a triple threat reminiscent of Rita Hayworth and Ginger Rogers.
+Frederica Mathewes-Green said she "couldn't be better in this role".
 Tricia Olszewski of the Washington City Paper compared her performance to her work in Junebug (2005), saying she "once again does an excellent job portraying a young woman whose smarts peep through her gee-gollyness".
 John Beifuss of The Commercial Appeal predicted young girls "will fall for her as if she were their dream big sister".
-Film critic James Berardinelli called Adams "Enchanted's most obvious asset" who "outshines everyone around her".
-Several critics positively likened her performance to the work of Julie Andrews, with Matt Brunson of Creative Loafing describing her as "practically perfect in every way", (Note: As famously spoken by Julie Andrews as the title character in Mary Poppins.) and Peter Howell of the Toronto Star calling her "a most worthy successor".
+Anvita Singh of The Indian Express and James Berardinelli agreed that Adams is the film's highlight.
+Several critics positively compared her performance to the work of Julie Andrews, with Matt Brunson of Creative Loafing describing her as "practically perfect in every way", (Note: As famously spoken by Julie Andrews as the title character in Mary Poppins.) and Peter Howell of the Toronto Star calling her "a most worthy successor".